What Makes Teeth Crooked, Why that Could Be and What Can Be Done?

 - Ceramic braces – there are still the same structures as with a metal brace, but they are made of ceramics so cannot be seen.
 More recent developments have allowed the wires to be ceramic as well as the part that goes on the teeth.

-- Self-ligating braces – these are help in place with specially designed clips, so there is no need for the bands that are prevalent on other braces.
+- Self-ligating braces – these are held in place with specially designed clips, so there is no need for the bands that are prevalent on other braces.

 - Lingual braces – again these will not be visible as they are placed behind the teeth.
 You will know you are wearing them but no one else will.